Resources for editors, designers, and instructors

 - The book production flowchart I offer to clients in exchange for filling out a project questionnaire is a distillation of the webinar material.
 It is available to you as well.
 It will help you contextualize your role in the overall workflow.
 I’ll send you an 8½″ × 11″ PDF free in exchange for completing the form below.
 A high-resolution 18″ × 24″ poster is available at andslash.com.
 Or you can squint at a low-res image here for free.
 (Click to enlarge.)

 - If you are new to working with individual authors, you will want to have a good contract.
 Lawyer and fellow editor Karin Cather and I wrote a small book, The Paper It’s Written On: Defining your relationship with an editing client, that you will find helpful.
-If you are in the US, order the print book directly from andslash.com and get free shipping (and better paper and printing quality than you get from Amazon).
-If you want the ebook or if you are not in the United States, order from Amazon.
+You can order the print book or ebook from Amazon.

 If you are an experienced designer, perhaps even an experienced cover designer, but not an experienced book designer, then all of the items listed above for editors will also be of use to you, as will the blog post on judging a book.